ag-numbers/Customer-and-revenue-cohorts/README.md

 ## Key insights

-- Strong drop after month 1: Most customers make only one purchase
-- Stable long-term retention: After month 3–4, retention stabilizes at ~2–4%
-- Revenue retention > customer retention: Fewer returning customers, but higher spend per returning user
-- High dependency on new customers: Month 0 generates the majority of revenue across all cohorts
-- No clear improvement in newer cohorts: Retention patterns remain consistent over time
+- Most customers do not return after the first purchase.
+Retention drops sharply after month 1.
+- Some customers return later.
+In several cohorts retention increases again in later months, which may indicate seasonal purchases or a longer buying cycle.
+Customer acquisition and revenue peaks in October–December, supporting a seasonal shopping pattern.
+- Returning customers generate a significant revenue share.
+Even though the number of returning users is small, their spending is relatively high.
+- The business relies heavily on new customers.
+Most revenue is generated during the first purchase.

 ## Business recommendations

 - Getting customers to come back for a second purchase, especially in the first month after they buy.
 This can be done by improving post-purchase engagement (email, loyalty, reminders) or creating repeat purchase incentives after first order.
-- Identifying and targeting high-value repeat customers, since they generate a high share of revenue
+- Identifying the charateristics of returning customers and target similar audiences.
-- Relying mostly on new customer acquisition is risky, so improving retention could make growth more sustainable
+- Relying mostly on new customer acquisition is risky, so improving retention could make growth more sustainable.
-- Running experiments to improve month 1 retention, which has the biggest drop
+- Running experiments to improve month 1 retention, which has the biggest drop.

 ### Tools useed
 - **PostgreSQL / Supabase**: data modeling + cohort calculations